 When you hear the words, “thank you for being a friend,” there’s only one thing you think of.
 Four sassy women old enough to be your grandma living in Miami.
 That’s right, you’re thinking of The Golden Girls.
 The show, which premiered in 1985, is a huge part of our social consciousness — and for good reason.
 In addition to being incredibly entertaining, The Golden Girls was groundbreaking.
-That’s precisely why it’s still so popular now, almost 35 years after its premiere.
+That’s precisely why it’s still so popular now, more than 35 years after its premiere.

 There aren’t too many subjects The Golden Girls didn’t touch on during their seven seasons — from ageism to marriage equality to AIDS.
 Back in the late-’80s/early-’90s, many of these subjects weren’t societally acceptable to talk about.
 Not too many shows were brave enough to go there, let alone sitcoms.
 Even by today’s standards, most sitcoms aren’t tackling the same heavy issues Dorothy and crew were taking on way back when.
 The writers weren’t afraid to “go there,” and that’s one of the many reasons the show still stands the test of time.

 Of course, one of the most inspiring things the show does is prove that women over 50 are still kicking ass.
 In a world where youth is the focus and standard, they buck the norm.
 Each one of them is proof that women don’t have an expiration date — we are more than just our age.
 They’re out there living their best lives and giving zero fucks about what others think.